JungleDome/MineArmy/README.md

 | Worker        | `worker`       |

 *Note: Core does not have any events as it will be consuming events from Control Panel & Worker.

+### Worker
+#### Plugins
+Plugins is where you place all the logic.
+It is seperated into two general events.

+Command events are events that react to commands from player or control panel.
+You will first need to register a command using `bot.commandManager.registerCommand` or simply listen to any events the bot emits.

+Logic events are events that the plugin used for handling logic.
+You may chain multiple logic event to complete an action.

+This should generally be how the plugin works:

+Input from control panel -> Command events -> Logic events -> Logic events -> Output/Done

+#### Logger (`bot.logger`)
+Works the same as `console.log` with more output details and log history.

+#### Event Manager (`bot.eventManager`)
+All worker plugins **must** listen/emit events through event manager to support hot reloading plugins

+#### Plugin Manager (`bot.commandManager`)
+Handles registration of worker plugin events, worker plugin commands & receiving command from control panel